The Extraordinary Lives of Inspirational Women In History

 And she was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum in 2014.

 Clara Barton (1821-1912), founded the American Red Cross in1881, serving as president until 1904.
 In 1973 Clara was inducted into the National Women’s Hall of Fame.

 ‘Angel of the Battlefield’ was her earned nickname for the work she administered during the American Civil War (1861-1865) as a nurse.
 Besides distributing medical supplies, she also treated both Union and Confederate men working near the front lines.

-She is know for her humanitarian work.
+She is known for her humanitarian work.
 Clara was also a teacher and she provided self-taught nursing care.

-Still her contributions to the female fashion world is somewhat overshadowed during the Second World War by her suspected collaboration with the operations of the German intelligence.
+Still, her contributions to the female fashion world are somewhat overshadowed during the Second World War by her suspected collaboration with the operations of the German intelligence.

 Emmeline Pankhurst (1858 – 1928), was born Emiline Goulden in Manchester, England.